SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part1.md

 I did a white-board pair-coding test and I even got paid!

 It was the best 3-months of my life after bootcamp.

-In **Learn to code Part 2** you will discover what a "real" coding language is versus hyper-text and styling.